 Where to stay near Fundy National Park

-Alma, literally a few minute’s drive from the park entrance has lots of overnight accommodation options.
+Alma, literally a few minute’s drive from the Fundy National Park entrance has lots of overnight accommodation options.

-The Parkland Village Inn where I stayed was on the basic side but it offered great views.
+The Alpine Motor Innwhere I stayed was on the basic side, but it offered great views.